-Note You mu able.
-To st have a macro file in memory before the Macros Menu is avail- load a macro file, Open or Upload a file.
-Exit Returns to the Main Menu. - View Allows viewing the macro for the selected key without having to an accidental change to the macro.
-When View is chosen, the Exit the state of the click (clicks are not supported on the 9485/9487) a on the menu bar and a graphic representation of the chosen keypa Select Exit from the View Menu to return to the Macros Menu. worry about it option and are displayed ad is shown.
-To select a key to view, use the arrow keys to position the cursor key and press ENTER. on the desire The macro is displayed as two lines ASCII and code.
-The ASCII line displays
+You must have a macro file in memory before the Macros Menu is available.
+To load a macro file, Open or Upload a file.

+Exit Returns to the Main Menu.

+View Allows viewing the macro for the selected key without having to worry about an accidental change to the macro.
+When View is chosen, the Exit option and the state of the click (clicks are not supported on the 9987) are displayed on the menu bar and a graphic representation of the chosen keypad is shown.
+Select Exit from the View Menu to return to the Macros Menu.

+To select a key to view, use the arrow keys to position the cursor on the desired key and press ENTER.